 Obligation to preach the gospel >> Ambassador in

-chains – In your evangelism efforts don’t just present to them a formatted
+our evangelism efforts we don’t just present to them a formatted

-evangelistic program, pulling something from your pocket that you say to each
+evangelistic program, pulling something from our pocket that we say to each

 person.
 These things are not bad or wrong, but neither are they particularly